A Toolkit to Help You Plan Site Visits and Member Meetings

 - Download the tools and resources from the toolkit (in Word format)

 You can connect Members of Congress and other policymakers with the impact of SRTS—through events you may already be planning for your families, communities and schools.
 All it takes is a little planning—which is what the Toolkit for Building Congressional Champions is there to help you with.
-Please also don’t hesitate to contact Margo Pedroso with the Safe Routes to School National Partnership, if you need any help during the process or would like to share your site visit story.
+Please also don’t hesitate to contact Margo Pedroso with the Safe Routes Partnership, if you need any help during the process or would like to share your site visit story.